eslint/rfcs/designs/2018-relative-package-loading/README.md

 To see why this is the case, consider three common usage scenarios:

-* A user sees a report from a rule, and decides to disable that rule.
+### A user sees a report from a rule, and decides to disable that rule.

 Since ESLint includes necessary config scopes in rule IDs, a report from a rule will already identify the name needed for the end user to configure that rule.
 For example, if a `react/no-typos` rule reports an error, and there are multiple versions of `eslint-plugin-react` loaded, the error might be displayed to the user as coming from `airbnb::react/no-typos`.
 Then the user can simply copy-paste that name into their config and disable it with something like `{ rules: { "airbnb::react/no-typos": "off" } }`, even if they don't fully understand where `airbnb::` came from.
 (If there is only one version of `eslint-plugin-react` loaded, the rule ID will simply be `react/no-typos`, and the user will be able to configure the rule as `react/no-typos` in the same manner as today.)

-* A user wants to enable a rule from a plugin
+### A user wants to enable a rule from a plugin

 In this case, the user can simply install the plugin themselves as a devDependency and configure its rules normally (e.g. with `{ plugins: ["react"], rules: { "react/no-typos": "error" }`), which will work regardless of what other configs the user is using.

+### A user wants to configure two shareable configs using the same plugin

-* A user extends a shareable config (`eslint-config-foo`), and later on they want to extend another shareable config (`eslint-config-bar`) which uses the same plugin (`eslint-plugin-react`)
+Suppose a user extends a shareable config (`eslint-config-foo`), and later on they want to extend another shareable config (`eslint-config-bar`) which uses the same plugin (`eslint-plugin-react`).

 In this case, the user might already have a config disabling some plugin rules, e.g. `{ rules: { "react/no-typos": "off" }, "extends": ["foo"] }`.
 If they add `bar` to the `extends` list, then ESLint will report an error looking something like this: